amitxv/PC-Tuning/docs/post-install.md

 4. Navigate to ``View -> Devices by connection``

-    - Disable any PCIe, SATA, NVMe and USB controllers with nothing connected to them
+    - Disable any PCIe, SATA, NVMe and XHCI controllers with nothing connected to them

     - Unnecessary HID devices can be disabled, but mouse software will not work